Bowl Games 2018-19: Predictions for Most Exciting Matchups on the Schedule

 By the time the game is played December 29, every angle of the matchup will be broken down in depth, but all we'll revert back to is the clash of quarterbacks.

-The hype continued to grow a bit this week, when Murray was named AP Player of the Year and Tagovailoa won the Maxwell Award.
+The hype continued to grow this week when Murray was named AP Player of the Year and Tagovailoa won the Maxwell Award.

 Of course, that hype will hit overdrive once the Heisman results are handed out, as many believe the voting will be the closest in years after Murray's run to end the regular season that included wins over West Virginia and Texas.